sass/sass/proposal/first-class-mixins.md

 * If `$mixin` is not a mixin, throw an error.

 * Return a boolean which is true if the body of the mixin has an `@content` rule.
-This is the same value as `mixin.hasContent`.

 ## Mixins